 Examine the cultural and socioeconomic dimensions of the Asia Pacific Region while immersed in the cultures of Honolulu and the Hawaiian Island of Oahu.

-FOCUS: Economics, Experiential Learning, Global Studies, Humanities, Learning Community Cohort
+AREA OF STUDY: Economics, Experiential Learning, Global Studies, Humanities, Learning Community Cohort

 CONTACT: Dr. Ronnie Littlejohn or Dr. Howard Cochran

 Belmont in Ireland & Northern Ireland: Culture & Commerce Across the Emerald Isle

 Explore two countries with common cultural roots that have finally found peace after centuries of conflict.
 En route from Dublin to Cork, Cork to Galway, Galway to Belfast, and Belfast back to Dublin, students will experience breathtaking landscapes, places of cultural interest, and representations of business in Ireland and Northern Ireland.
 Throughout the program we will explore interconnection of business and culture.

 AREA OF STUDY: Entrepreneurship, International Business, Marketing, Jr. Cornerstone, Third Year Writing